 It’s one thing to scrape off leftover food from a plate that’s been used in serving, but pots and pans with baked-on food take time and more than a little elbow grease to get completely clean.

 Some operators might try to improve productivity by running pots and pans through a standard commercial dishwasher.
-But if the dish machine they’ve selected isn’t designed to handle pots and pans, the end result might not be as clean as you would like.
+But if the dish machine they’ve selected isn’t designed to handle pots and pans, the ware may not fit or end result might not be as clean as you would like.

 Using a commercial dishwasher has many benefits over washing pots and pans by hand.
 One of the biggest is the time savings.
 Rather than spending hours scrubbing away at baked on foods, the dishwasher cycles through a cleaning in a matter of minutes.
 Without the human element involved in handwashing, operators are guaranteed consistent sanitization, and the high heat and a stronger force of water from the dish machine provide a better clean.

 There are, of course, pot and pan dishwashers specifically designed for the job.
 These are great in operations like bakeries or retail where someone is dedicated to washing prepware three or more hours per day.
 But options are also available with other types of commercial dishwashers to provide effective pot and pan washing.
 This provides greater flexibility to achieve the cleanliness and sanitization level necessary for the wide variety of ware in many foodservice operations, with less reliance on hand washing.

 Getting Clean with NSF Pot & Pan Cycles

 For over a decade, Hobart has been adding NSF rated pot and pan cycles to its commercial dishwashers, starting with the AM series door type models.
 This rating is now available on all of Hobart’s commercial dishwashers, including the prep washer. rack conveyor and flight type.
 Dishmachines with the pot and pan rating have an adjustable cycle length, allowing pots and pans to go through a longer, extended cycles.